 Here’s what to expect when you enable Continuous Reconciliation via your Expensify Inbox, and how it works thereafter.

-Using an Expensify Inbox Task, you’ll be asked to select the same Business Bank Account in Xero that you’re using to make payments to the Expensify Card.
+Note: Once you set the preferred policy, you can also use the Expensify Inbox Task below, where you’ll be asked to select the same Business Bank Account in Xero that you’re using to make payments to the Expensify Card.
 (Top tip: If no accounts are showing, head to Domains and select a preferred policy first).

 Each cardholder’s bank account for Expensify Card transactions will be fixed to the Liability Account Expensify created.
 (This will not apply to other cards, or to other Non-Reimbursable expenses, which still follow your policy settings).